Passion (emotion): Motivation and outcomes

 The researchers indicate different patterns of correlations between these two components.
 These patterns include antecedents and consequences.
 The two components offer unique motivations or orientations to work which result in its effects on work and well-being.
 Inner pressures will hinder performance while work enjoyment will smooth performance.
 Inner pressures of workaholism have characteristics such as persistence, rigidity, perfectionism, and heightened levels of job stress.
 This component is also associated with working harder, not smarter.
 On a more positive note, individuals who enjoy their work will have higher levels of performance for several reasons.
 These include creativity, trust in their colleagues, and reducing levels of stress.

 Good and bad workaholics

 Burke and Fiksenbaum refer to Schaufeli, Taris, and Bakker (2007) when they made a distinction between an individual good workaholics and bad workaholics.
 A good workaholic will score higher on measures of work engagement and a bad workaholic will score higher on measures of burnout.
-They also suggest why this is – some individuals work because they are satisfied, engaged, and challenged and to prove a point.
+They{mentioned above} also suggest why this is – some individuals work because they are satisfied, engaged, and challenged and to prove a point.
 On the other hand, the opposite kind work hard because they are addicted to work; they see that the occupation makes a contribution to finding an identity and purpose.